twitchyliquid64/subshard/README.md

 You need to install the servers certificate into the trust root of your computer, because otherwise Chrome won't trust your server.
 This can be done by invoking `subshard-install-cert <certificate-file>` from the command line.

+##### Chrome error: ERR_PROXY_CONNECTION_FAILED

+Your server is not running, is not accessible, or the server address is incorrect.
+Confirm the server is running, and check the server address as per instructions below.

 ##### I need to change the server address

 1. Invoke `subshard_configurator` from the command line.